Skip to content

 MybatisBatch<?>

-• Generic Type: Actual data type
+• Generic Type: The actual data type

 MybatisBatch.Method<?>

-• mapperClass: Specific Mapper class
+• mapperClass: The specific Mapper class

 BatchMethod<?>

-• statementId: ID of the executed MappedStatement
+• statementId: The ID of the MappedStatement to execute

 Usage Steps

-1. Create a MybatisBatch instance (bind data and sqlSessionFactory).
+1. Create a MybatisBatch instance (bind data and sqlSessionFactory)

 Return Value Explanation